 Monthly budget monitoring reports are produced and reviewed by the Director of Finance and the Accounting Officer and any necessary remedial actions taken to address any significant variances that may have an impact on the financial performance for the year or in the longer term.
 The Trust ensures that all surplus cash balances are invested in interest bearing accounts to maximise interest earning potential.

-A separate investment fund for longer term needs is managed by specialist advisors at Brewin Dolphin Limited.
-Targets are set for capital growth and income generation and performance is regularly reviewed by the Trustees, including through meetings with the managers.
+A separate investment fund for longer term needs is managed by specialist advisors at RBC Brewin Dolphin.
+Targets are set for capital growth and income generation and performance is regularly reviewed by the Trustees, which includes regular meetings between the Trust Board and RBC Brewin Dolphin.